Australian whisky: Style and process

-Like all whisky, grain is the principal ingredient in Australian whisky production, being required for its sugar content (see distillation).
+As with all whisky, grain is the principal ingredient in Australian whisky production, being required for its sugar content (see distillation).
 Traditionally in Scotland, malted barley is used to distil ‘malt whisky’ whereas ‘grain whisky’ is produced from the cheaper grains such as corn, oats or wheat, and can be produced at a higher volume.
 Blended whiskies are created through the process of blending the more neutral grain whisky with the much more flavourful, albeit more expensive malt whisky.
 Distillation processes for distilling whisky vary across the world; Australia uses the same double pot still method widely used to distil single malt whisky in Scotland.

 While Australian whisky is produced using a very similar method to Scottish whisky, the resulting flavour is slightly different.
 Unlike the Scotch industry, Australia has no deep customs or traditions surrounding its whisky, resulting in an increased variation in styles and flavours of whisky produced within Australia.

-While the US stipulates whisky be made using only new unused American oak barrels, Australia (and Scotland) does not have this constraint.
+While the US stipulates bourbon be made using only new unused American oak barrels, Australia (and Scotland) does not have this constraint.
 Due to this, most Australian whisky is matured in ex-bourbon barrels, with most of the remainder matured in ex-port barrels.

-There are also many distilleries which take advantage of the well-established Australian wine industry — for example, Starward distillery’s wine cask edition whisky exclusively uses ex-wine casks from the Barossa-wine producing region.
+There are also many distilleries which take advantage of the well-established Australian wine industry — for example, Starward distillery's wine cask edition whisky exclusively uses ex-wine casks from the Barossa-wine producing region.

 Many of the whiskies produced in Australia use brewing barley instead of traditional distilling barley — brewing barley has a slightly different and stronger flavour than distilling barley; this lends a unique flavour to many Australian whiskies.